 As with any type of investment, malicious individuals and scam groups have found numerous ways to defraud well-meaning investors out of their hard-earned funds.
 The cryptocurrency trading market is rife with unregulated brokers who use dodgy tactics to steal investments or fleece investors out of more cash.
 Often these operatives work from call centres, usually based overseas, by cold calling people with enticing offers and promises of hot tips that will return high dividends.

-IFW Global is actively investigating has received complaints about fraudulent investment companies.
+IFW Global has received complaints about the following fraudulent investment companies.

 One example cryptocurrency-related fraud is the advertisements you may have seen on popular social media platforms.
 These often show up on Facebook using photos of well-known celebrities such as Mel Gibson, to entice people into cryptocurrency investments.
 These scams are perpetrated by organised criminal gangs across the world, who prey on people’s lack of knowledge in this area.

 Just like many types of investment fraud, cryptocurrency scams are often carried out internationally – sometimes across many jurisdictions.
 This is to limit and frustrate law enforcement in tracking scammers and to make it harder for investors to reclaim their money.

 If located in Australia, these scams should be reported to the ACCC via its ‘report a scam’ page so others can be warned about current scams and they can be disrupted where possible.
 If you are located overseas, these scams need to be reported to your local authority.

 If you’re the victim of a cryptocurrency scam, we want to help you.
 Please contact us to discuss your experience with cryptocurrency fraud.

 IFW Global has a strong operations centre in the heart of Asia, which is the world’s largest hub for many types of cybercrime.
 We also have offices elsewhere around the globe in Europe, USA and Oceania.